 At Barron, Adler, Clough & Oddo, LLP, we treat every client with respect and personal service.
-Our dedication to our clients has helped us become one of the most respected eminent domain firms in Texas and has earned us numerous honors and awards over the thirty years since Barron, Adler, Clough & Oddo, LLP’s inception.
+Our dedication to our clients has helped us become one of the most respected eminent domain firms in Texas and has earned us numerous honors and awards over the 35 years since Barron, Adler, Clough & Oddo, LLP’s inception.

 Clients we have represented over the years include:

 - Public Storage